Rutabaga: Scotland

 In Scotland, separately boiled and mashed, swede (neeps) and potatoes are served as "neeps and tatties" (tatties being the Scots word for potatoes), in a traditional Burns supper, together with the main course of haggis (the Scottish national dish).
 Neeps mashed with potatoes are called clapshot.
 Roughly equal quantities of neeps and tatties are boiled in salted water and mashed with butter.
 Seasoning can be augmented with black pepper.
 Onions are never used.
 Regionally, neeps are a common ingredient in soups and stews.

 Wales

 Swede is an essential vegetable component of the traditional Welsh lamb broth called cawl.
 A mash produced using just potato and swede is known as ponsh maip in the North-East of the country, as mwtrin on the Llyn peninsula and as stwnsh rwden in other parts.

 Outside Europe

 Australia

 In Australia, swedes are used as a flavour enhancer in casseroles, stews, and soups.

 Canada

 In Canada, they are considered winter vegetables, as, along with similar vegetables, they can be kept in a cold area or cellar for several months.
 They are primarily used as a side dish.
-They are also used as filler in foods such as mincemeat and Christmas cake.
 In Newfoundland, it is served with Jiggs dinner, and often included in soups, stews, and meat pies.